 - In Date A Live, Shido annoys his classmates when he doesn't know the singer Miku Izayoi, since everyone else is a mega fan of hers.
 Tohka didn't know who she was either, but she can be forgiven because she is a newcomer to Earth.

-- In Live Free or Die Hard, John McClane fails spectacularly to pass himself off as a member of the culture.
-Most notably is when McClane fails to recognize a cutout of Boba Fett and tries to cover it by saying he's only familiar with Star Wars.
+- In Live Free or Die Hard, John McClane fails spectacularly to pass himself off as a member of the nerd culture.
+Most notably is when he fails to recognize a cutout of Boba Fett and tries to cover it by saying he's only familiar with Star Wars.

-- October Sky: Homer Hickam is a big fan of Wernher von Braun, reading his books on rocketry, and one of his most prized possessions is an autographed photo of him.
+- Homer Hickam in October Sky is a big fan of Wernher von Braun, reading his books on rocketry, and one of his most prized possessions is an autographed photo of him.
 When he wins the national science fair with his rocketry exhibit, one of the people to congratulate him is von Braun, but Homer doesn't recognize him.

 - In Apollo 13, the grandma character doesn't recognize Neil Armstrong and Buzz Aldrin when they arrive to give support.
 After being introduced to them by name she asks, "Are you boys in the space program too?"
 Justified, and possibly Truth in Television (since she was a real person), as it's mentioned she's recovering from a stroke.